dbieber/davidbieber.com/hugo/content/post/2019-12-29-track-your-life-in-a-spreadsheet/index.md

 I don't update the spreadsheet every day, usually just once a week or so I'll fill in the activity from all of the missing days.

 This system serves several purposes, the main one being a journal of sorts so I can see a historical log of my activities.
-As you'll see in the Planning and Notifications section, it also helps me remember to do all the activities I enjoy doing.
+As you'll see in the Planning and Notifications sections, it also helps me remember to regularly do all the activities I enjoy doing.

 I'll start by providing a brief description of each column in the spreadsheet.
 Then we'll get to discuss how I use the spreadsheet, and you'll see why they're each important to me.
 We'll then also dive into all the benefits I get from this spreadsheet and the infrastructure I've built up around it.